yallabhishek/Dhanunjay-Solar-Solutions/DIRECT_EDIT_GUIDE.md

-# Direct Edit Feature - DhanunJay Solar Solutions Website
+# Direct Edit Feature - Dhanunjay Solar Solutions Website

 ## Overview
 The website now includes a powerful direct edit feature that allows authorized users to edit content directly from the website interface without needing to modify code files.